litereplica/xrc4/README.md

     i = (counter & 0xff0000) >> 16;
     j = (counter & 0xff000000) >> 24;

-And swap the local sbox values using the nounce and an algorithm identical to the one used in the KSA:
+And swap the local sbox values using the nonce and an algorithm identical to the one used in the KSA:

     for (n = 0; n < NUM_SWAPS; n++) {
       i = (i + 1) & 255;